Trimdon Grange: Colliery disaster

 Not all the men were killed by the explosion and fire.
 After the explosion the burnt methane (firedamp) forms carbon dioxide (then called carbonic acid gas) and carbon monoxide.
 The resulting mixture is called afterdamp and will suffocate and kill.
 Indeed, the gas forced its way through a passage into the adjoining Kelloe Pit where six men lost their lives from the afterdamp.

 "Trimdon Grange Explosion" (1882 song)

-The incident was recounted in the song "Trimdon Grange Explosion" by the local collier-bard Thomas "Tommy" Armstrong.
+The incident was recounted in the song "Trimdon Grange Explosion" by the local collier-bard Tommy Armstrong.
 Armstrong performed the song within a few days of the disaster in the local Mechanics' Hall.
+He set it to the tune of the parlour-song Go and Leave Me If You Wish It.
+The version of the first verse below was collected in 1951 in Newcastle.

 The lyrics of the song include an accounting of the events that took place, such as:

 The song also asks the local community to help out in the wake of the incident:

 The song became known outside of Trimdon Grange and has been recorded by other artists, including Martin Carthy, The Mekons and Alan Price.

 Trimdon Grange Wind Farm

 There is a small (5.2 MW) wind farm near the village.
-Controversy arose in 2004 when the agent of the then Prime Minister, Tony Blair, claimed the location was unsuitable.
+Controversy arose in 2004 when the agent of the then prime minister, Tony Blair, claimed the location was unsuitable.